conorbmurphy/galvanizereference/README.md

         AB = [1*9+2*5, 1*7+2*8]  =  [19, 23]
             [3*9+4*5, 3*7+4*8]     [47, 53]

 An **identity matrix** is a square matrix with 1's along the diagonal and 0's everywhere else.
+If you multiply any matrix by an identity matrix of the same size, you get the same matrix back.
+There is no matrix division.
+The **inverse** of a matrix is an alternative to division where you do 1 over the value of the given location.
+A matrix multiplied by its inverse gives you an identity matrix.
+A **transpose** is where the rows are exchanged for columns.

 BEGIN AGAIN AT AXIS-WISE https://github.com/zipfian/precourse/blob/master/Chapter_2_Linear_Algebra/notes.md